JRone-git/couscous-chatter/Readme.md

 Ensure you have Python installed on your system (Python 3.x is recommended).

-Install the required dependencies by running the following command:
+Install the required dependencies by running the following commands:

+pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 pip install -r requirements.txt